EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

 ssh -i "RailsEC2.pem" ubuntu@ec2-13-251-103-23.ap-southeast-1.compute.amazonaws.com
 {% endhighlight %}

-If the command is successful then you would be logged in to your Ubuntu Server.
+If the command is successful then you'll be logged in to your Ubuntu Server and we can now manually setup the Ruby on Rails environment for deployment.
+The summary of steps for configuring the server are as follows:

+1. Get the latest updates for Ubuntu.
+2. Install Curl, Git and Nginx.
+3. Download and install RVM.
+4. Download and install Ruby via RVM.
+5. Install Rails.
+6. Install Bundler.
+7. Download the SSH keys then add it to the SSH agent.

+That looks simple and easy to configure.
+But what if we are launching twenty instances?
+Should we configure it twenty times as well?
+Of course not!
+That is extremely tedious!
+We are going to automate it.

-### <a name="bootstrap_rails" />Bootstrap script for Rails on the Ubuntu Server
+### <a name="automatic_server_configuration" />Automatically configure the Ubuntu Server on launch.

 A bootstrap script is a script that is executed after the initial launch of an EC2 instance.
 We are going to create and use the bootstrap script to automatically configure the production environment for our Rails app everytime a new EC2 instance of Ubuntu Server is launched.

+#### <a name="bootstrap_rails" />Bootstrap script for Rails on the Ubuntu Server

 Create a bootstrap script called **bootstrap.sh**.